TO ASK YOUR WEDDING PHOTOGRAPHER

 How would you describe your style of wedding photography?

-I work in an informal and friendly way.
-I strive to avoid the more intrusive style of excessively formal wedding photography but rather reflect the warmth and real joy of the day.
-Everyone should feel relaxed throughout the whole day to make the photography a thoroughly enjoyable part of the wedding for everyone involved.
+Working in an informal and friendly way.
+I strive to avoid the more intrusive style of excessively formal wedding photography and rather reflect the warmth and real joy of the day.
+Everyone should feel relaxed throughout the whole day, making the photography a thoroughly enjoyable part of the wedding for everyone involved.

-I have recently started to use quiet and unobtrusive (and fully professional) cameras.
-This means they aren’t so big as to scare the living daylights out of people!
+Using modern mirrorless (and fully professional) cameras means they aren’t so big as to scare the living daylights out of people.
 That’s something that really helps to put the bride and groom and their guests at ease.
 In the right hands this really helps people feel completely relaxed about having the photographer around.

 How much time do you take over the formal group shots?

 The group shots can be a wonderful part of the day for everyone involved when done in a nice way.
 They can be made enjoyable and fun and are a great way to make sure that all your guests feel involved.

 Fitting in with your day is important..
-If there are only 45 minutes before guests are called in to the dining room, then the formal wedding photographs can generally be done quite easily in this time.
+If there are only 45 minutes before guests are called in to the dining room, then the formal wedding photographs can generally be done in this time.
 Efficient ushers are often a big help here.
 If there is longer, then there wil be time to intersperse posed photographs with socialising for the bride and groom.
 Taking hours and hours to do every possible formal picture imaginable is not something I ever do.

-I don’t recommend doing every possible combination of family and friends and so on.
-I find that a list of around ten different group photographs works nicely.
-Best to start with the big group and reduce it down.
+Doing every possible combination of family and friends and so on is not something I recommend.
+A list of around eight different group photographs works nicely.
+I generally start with the big group and reduce the groups down – works great!